Updated: April 27, 2026

 Social Media Teasers: Gradually reveal snippets of your music, artwork, or videos to pique interest.

-Press Outreach: Contact blogs, magazines, and radio stations well in advance (6-8 weeks is often recommended) with a compelling press kit.
+Press Outreach: Contact blogs, magazines, and radio stations well in advance (6-8 weeks is often recommended) with a press kit.

 Playlist Pitching: Submit your music to Spotify editorial playlists and relevant third-party playlists in advance (at least 2-4 weeks).